rafat17/HTML5CanvasAnimations/README.md

 This repository contains all my work in HTML canvas animation using javascript

-The files in this repository includes three files as follows :
+The files in this repository includes :

 (1) index.html
 (2) styles.css